sohang3112/iit-madras-web-mtech-ai/trimester1/DA5000_LinearAlgebra_Optimization_Probability/endsem_syllabus.md

 ## Optimization

-- [ ] Unconstrained univariate, multivariate opt
+- [ ] Unconstrained univariate, multivariate optimization
 - [ ] Constrained Optimization (KKT Lagrangian)
 - [ ] Linear Programming problem formulation
 - [ ] Simplex (if you have time and patience)